0xConstant/Behemoth/README.md

 Behemoth's source code is pretty well explained and you won't need to know a lot to use it.
 The code is pretty well documented and if you hit a wall, contact me.
 Behemoth is not supposed to be used at a school talent show so make sure you upgrade it first.

-## Update - June 28th 2023
+## Update - June 30th 2023
-Behemoth's source code was reviewed by various researchers and malware developers and it was reported to have some massive shortcomings.
-All of those shortcomings along with some other bug fixes will be addressed in the next update.
-I will release an upgraded and more advanced version of Behemoth on August 16th 2023.
+Behemoth's has some major shortcomings and all of those bugs/issues will be addressed in the next massive release.
+The next release will contain a builder along with documentation, and more advanced techniques.
+The release date is not yet known but it will be in the next few months.

 ## Behemoth's limitations